bastibe/jbof/README.md

 ```

-This structure is meant to be both simple and human-readable.
+This structure is meant to be both simple to parse, and human-readable.

 - The *dataset* directory contains its own metadata as *_metadata.json*, and sub-directories for each *item*.
 - Each *item* directory contains its own metadata as *_metadata.json*, and pairs of files for each *array*.